jorgelon/kubernetesinmyhead.net/docs/database/cloudnative-pg/rolling-update.md

 Then, the most aligned replica is promoted as the new primary.

-> Again this value is a decision to take depending of several reasons like the environent or workload
+> Again this value is a decision to take depending of several reasons like the environment or workload.
+In all cases a rolling update causes a service loss.